kasko/docs/source/products/hansemerkur/cat/rest-api.rst

-REST API - Dog Surgery
+REST API - Cat Surgery
 ======================

 .. note::  Refer to :ref:`REST API page<rest_api>` for a more complete documentation regarding the necessary requests before performing and building your own.